 Cooking the strawberries and lemon peels before you add water allows them to start breaking down and releasing their juices.
 The oils in the lemon peel warm up and start mingling with the natural sugars in the strawberries.

 Then you add the water, which is just really good at quickly sucking all the flavor and color out of the strawberries.
-Reducing the water intensifies those flavors.
+Reducing the water intensifies the flavor, making a concentrated strawberry juice.

 Ingredient Notes